Tabletop Game / Cribbage

 - Curb-Stomp Battle: Called "skunking" your opponent if you beat them by 31 or more points.
 In Tournament Play, counts as 1.5 wins.

 - Failed a Spot Check: If you fail to announce points (usually because of oversight), you forfeit them.
-In particularly cutthroat games ("muggins"), your opponent claims them to boot.
+In particularly cutthroat games ("muggins"), your opponent can claim them to boot.

 - I Know You Know I Know: During the play/pegging round, figuring out the likely cards your opponent still holds, and making plays to frustrate them, is the key to gaining a points advantage for this part of the game — especially if you can make a play that throws your opponent off the scent.